What was the real reason behind SRF’s filing the lawsuit against Ananda?

 In summary, the court rulings validated Ananda’s right, and that of its members, to act as any true disciple must: We were now free to share Paramhansa Yogananda’s teachings with the world.
 In winning this decision, Ananda secured this same right for all other organizations and individuals as well, now and forever in future.
 And the court’s findings have been of help also to others facing similar challenges, for this case has proved to be an important one, frequently cited in other legal proceedings on account of the many new issues it addressed.

 Through their commitment during those twelve long years, it should be added, our members grew much stronger in their discipleship.
 Strikingly, given the extreme challenges we faced, Ananda’s work grew dramatically during those very years: in its number of members, in its geographic reach, and especially in spiritual depth.

 This is a much-abbreviated recounting of events that included many fascinating twists and turns, with far-reaching consequences.
 For the full story, we highly recommend the account written by Jon Parsons, our lawyer in the case.
 He has a delightful sense of humor, and it’s a great read.

-Go On Alone: A Struggle Between Personal Integrity and the Demand for Conformity, by Swami Kriyananda (read online for free)
+Go On Alone: A Struggle Between Personal Integrity and Group Conformity, by Swami Kriyananda (read online for free)

 Swami Kriyananda: As We Have Known Him, by Asha Nayaswami (aka Asha Praver)